-From our ability to innovate and lead in supplying effective environmentally sustainable solutions, to fulfilling and exceeding customer demands, the Intelsius team pride themselves on their achievements.
+From our ability to innovate and lead in supplying effective environmentally sustainable solutions to fulfilling and exceeding customer demands, the Intelsius team pride itself on their achievements.

 Customer Service Manager Julie Teather knows all about industry and customer needs.
-We discuss Julie’s day-to-day experience at the company, as well as her objectives and goals for the year.
+We discuss Julie’s day-to-day experience at the company and her objectives and goals for the year.

 What are your day-to-day responsibilities?

 The key part of my role is to manage the order process.
-Overseeing the order process requires liaising with internal departments which leads to smooth transaction of all sales and ensure effective and timely despatch.
-It’s also important for me to respond quickly to customers and be reactive to any questions or queries they may have.
+Overseeing the order process requires liaising with internal departments, which leads to the smooth transaction of all sales and ensures effective and timely despatch.
+It’s also essential for me to respond quickly to customers and be reactive to any questions or queries.

 What skills/experience do you bring to Intelsius from your previous roles?

-I come from a very strong customer sales and service background having had both B2B and B2C experience.
-This has established a strong desire for me to be successful in a driven sales/target focused environment.
-I believe great communication skills are important and bring a passion for excellent customer service.
+I come from a robust customer sales and service background, having had both B2B and B2C experience.
+This has established a strong desire to succeed in a driven sales/target-focused environment.
+In addition, I believe excellent communication skills are essential and bring a passion for outstanding customer service.

 Can you identify any observations from your recent months at Intelsius?

-As a rapidly growing company, Intelsius have increased the sales team and from working together, we are all heading towards creating an even more energetic and vibrant company where customers can find the best solutions for their needs.
+As a rapidly growing company, Intelsius have increased the sales team.
+From working together, we are all heading towards creating an even more energetic and vibrant company where customers can find the best solutions for their needs.